Hatesphere: History

-HateShpere was formed in Aarhus, Denmark, by guitarist Peter "Pepe" Hansen in 2000.
-HateSphere's first three albums, Hatesphere, Bloodred Hatred and Ballet of the Brute, gained them acclaim among heavy metal fans across Europe.
-Under the leadership of Scarlet Records, HateSphere toured Europe with The Haunted in 2003 and again with Exodus in 2004, while also appearing at Wacken Open Air, With Full Force, and Hellfest Festivals.
+Guitarist Peter "Pepe" Hansen formed HateShpere in Aarhus, Denmark, in 2000.
+Heavy metal fans across Europe acclaimed HateSphere's first three albums, Hatesphere, Bloodred Hatred and Ballet of the Brute.
+Under Scarlet Records, HateSphere toured Europe with The Haunted in 2003 and with Exodus in 2004.
+They appeared at Wacken Open Air, With Full Force, and Hellfest Festivals.

-In 2005, HateSphere signed a deal with SPV and assembled a production team of established Danish producers; including Tommy Hansen, Jacob Hansen, and Tue Madsen.
-The Sickness Within was released in September of that same year receiving rave reviews from the worldwide metal media.
-The album garnered HateSphere multiple tours of Europe with Kreator, Morbid Angel, Soilwork, Dark Tranquillity, and Chimaira.
-In addition to headlining shows in support of The Sickness Within, the band made appearances at Wacken Open Air, Metal Camp, and Roskilde Festival.
+In 2005, HateSphere signed a deal with SPV and assembled a team of established Danish producers, including Tommy Hansen, Jacob Hansen, and Tue Madsen.
+The Sickness Within was released in September of that same year and received rave reviews from the worldwide metal media.
+HateSphere went on multiple tours of Europe with Kreator, Morbid Angel, Soilwork, Dark Tranquillity, and Chimaira.
+In addition to headlining shows in support of The Sickness Within, the band appeared at Wacken Open Air, Metal Camp, and Roskilde Festival.

-HateSphere continued to raise its profile on an international level by touring Japan, co-headlining the UK with Gojira, and headlining the first edition of The Danish Dynamite tour with Raunchy and Volbeat.
-HateSphere made history by being the first Danish band to tour China.
-Following the 2007 release of Serpent Smiles and Killer Eyes, HateSphere again hit the road headlining Europe with Aborted and Dagoba, which was followed by successful performances at Wacken Open Air and Roskilde Festivals and a support tour of Poland with Behemoth in September.
+HateSphere raised its international profile by touring Japan, co-headlining the UK with Gojira, and headlining the first edition of The Danish Dynamite tour with Raunchy and Volbeat.
+HateSphere was the first Danish band to tour China.
+Following the 2007 release of Serpent Smiles and Killer Eyes, HateSphere headlined Europe with Aborted and Dagoba, followed by performances at Wacken Open Air and Roskilde Festivals and a support tour of Poland with Behemoth in September.

-Serpent Smiles and Killer Eyes also reached position 26 on the Danish National Music Charts.
-Soon thereafter, HateSphere amicably parted ways with then vocalist Jacob Bredahl, who chose to concentrate on other musical endeavors.
-HateSphere soon assembled a new lineup, featuring frontman Joller Albrechtsen at the 2007 Danish Metal Awards (DMeA).
+Serpent Smiles and Killer Eyes reached 26 on the Danish National Music Charts.
+HateSphere amicably parted ways with vocalist Jacob Bredahl, who concentrated on other musical endeavors.
+HateSphere assembled a new lineup featuring frontman Joller Albrechtsen at the 2007 Danish Metal Awards (DMeA).
 This lineup embarked on a month-long co-headlining tour of Europe with Swedish death metal pioneers Dismember.